-When in No-Discharge Zones the toilet shall be connected directly to the holding tank (i.e. not in bypass) and any over-board discharge valve shall be in the 'closed' position.
-Holding tanks shall be emptied at shore-side or mobile pump-out facilities or when outside the No-Discharge Zones.
+When in No-Discharge Zones the toilet shall be connected directly to the holding tank (i.e. not in bypass) and any overboard discharge valve shall be in the 'closed' position.
+Holding tanks shall be emptied at shoreside or mobile pump-out facilities or to the sea when outside the No-Discharge Zones.